gpsyrou/tube-virality/README.md

 # 🚀 Tube Virality Project

 ![Python](https://img.shields.io/badge/-Python-000?&logo=Python)
 ![Go](https://img.shields.io/badge/-Golang-000?&logo=go)

 ## 🎯 YouTube Trending Video Analytics API

 ### **Project Purpose**
 The **Tube Virality** project aims to **collect, analyze, and model YouTube trending video data** across multiple countries using the **YouTube API**.
-This project goes beyond simply analyzing existing APIs; instead, we are **building a custom API** that retrieves metadata, including view counts, likes, and descriptions, from YouTube videos and channels.
+This project goes beyond simply analyzing existing APIs; we are **building a custom API** to retrieve metadata—including view counts, likes, and descriptions—from YouTube videos and channels.

 ### **Key Objectives**
-✅ **Develop a custom API** to fetch YouTube video statistics.
+- ✅ **Develop a custom API** to fetch YouTube video statistics.
-✅ **Collect trending videos** from various countries and store historical data.
+- ✅ **Collect trending videos** from various countries and store historical data.
-✅ **Analyze the collected data** to identify trends and patterns in virality.
+- ✅ **Analyze the collected data** to identify trends and patterns in virality.
-✅ **Build predictive models** to estimate a video's potential to go viral.
+- ✅ **Build predictive models** to estimate a video's potential to go viral.

 ---